Another year complete. Here's a quick recap of 2019, which also happened to be one of the craziest years of my life.

 - 47,308,712 total visitors since launching on November 12, 2012

-Even after doing this for a few years, the scale of the internet blows me away.
-I'm very grateful to have the opportunity to share my work with so many people.
+Even after doing this for a few years, the scale of the internet still blows me away.
+I'm grateful to have the opportunity to share my work with so many people.

 Travel.
 This was the craziest travel year of my life and, in all likelihood, the craziest I will ever have.
 I spent a total of 158 nights away from home this year, which means I spent 43% of the year not sleeping in my own bed.
 It’s a pace I will probably (hopefully?) never match again.